8bitbuddhist/PixelMaestro-Studio/docs/_sources/Canvas-Tab.rst.txt

 Canvas Tab
 ==========

 The Canvas tab lets you create and customize :pmdocs:`Canvases <Canvases.html>`.
-Canvases let you draw shapes, load images, and even create custom animations.
+Canvases let you draw shapes and load images to display on the Section.

 To add a Canvas to the active Section, click *Enable Canvas*.